A life devoted to art

 Dana Grigorcea, born in 1979 in what was then still communist Bucharest, attended German grammar school there and, as a young woman, took full advantage of the freedom that followed reunification: she studied in Bucharest, Ghent, Brussels and Krems (Austria) and worked as a journalist in Vienna (Kurier), Bonn (Deutsche Welle) and Strasbourg (ARTE).
 She speaks six languages and understands a seventh.
 "But if my children want to tease me, they still correct my German" she adds, laughing.
 Her first publication, a travelogue, appeared without her involvement in Romania's leading literary magazine and earned her effusive critical acclaim as "a shining star in the firmament of Romanian literature".
 But that didn't last long as she soon decided to switch to German, the language "with those long sentences and the verb at the end like a scorpion's sting that can change everything."
 She learned German as a small child with a family friend.
 "We went for a walk and she told me the fairy tale of Sterntaler.
 It was a delight."
 The German school in Bucharest, primarily aimed at the German-speaking minority, had almost snuffed out her joy of the language.
 But then, fortunately, came the fall of communism and a period of upheaval, during which schoolbooks had to be rewritten and adventurous young Germans flooded into the country with Thomas Mann, Max Frisch and Bertolt Brecht in their luggage.
 As soon as she spent more time in German-speaking regions, Dana Grigorcea became a German-language author, and the foreignness of her second language became somehow liberating: "Literature is always a role-playing game.
 And this game takes on an additional dimension when you choose a new language.
 You speak differently, you become a different person."

-Success proved her right: Dana won the Swiss literary pearl with her first book Baba Rada oder die Liebe ist vergänglich wie die Kopfhaare (Baba Rada or Love is as fleeting as the hair on your head), which was followed in quick succession by Das primäre Gefühl der Schuldlosigkeit (The Primary Feeling of Guiltlessness), Die nicht sterben (That which doesn't Die), Das Gewicht eines Vogels beim Fliegen (The Weight of a Bird Flying), and, most recently, Tanzende Frau, Blue Cock (Dancing woman, blue rooster); all equally enthusiastically received by critics and the public alike.
-In addition to various other important awards, Dana Grigorcea won the Swiss Book Prize in 2022.
+Success proved her right: Dana won the Swiss Literary Pearl with her first book Baba Rada oder die Liebe ist vergänglich wie die Kopfhaare (Baba Rada or Love is as fleeting as the hair on your head), which was followed in quick succession by An Instinctive Feeling of Innocence, Dracula Park, Das Gewicht eines Vogels beim Fliegen (The Weight of a Bird Flying), and, most recently, Dancing Woman, Blue Rooster; all equally enthusiastically received by critics and the public alike.
+In 2015, she was shortlisted for the Swiss Book Prize and won the 3sat Prize as part of the 2015 Ingeborg Bachmann Prize.
+In 2021, she was longlisted for the German Book Prize and received the Swiss Literature Prize from the Federal Office of Culture.

 At the same time, Perikles Monioudis published a biography of Robert Walser, four novels with Rimbaud Verlag (including Die Stadt an den Golfen (The City on the Gulfs) and Azra und Kosmás) as well as Land and the novel Frederick about Fred Astaire with dtv.